CambLogistics/CambLMS/README.md

 Register an user and set its accepted column to 1 with a database client.
 There will be an easier way to setup this, but not for now:)

 Adjust the connection string in *Database.fs* before compiling!
+The runtime connection string can be set in *db.conf*